scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/creating-a-content-plan.md

 * acceptance criteria – what is needed for a user need to be met
 * success criteria – how you can measure that the content meets user needs
 * user needs and user stories for each piece of content
-* who will write, peer review, fact check and own the content owner
+* who will write, peer review, fact check and own the content
 * when the content can be published
 * when the content needs to be archived

 ### Workshops
 Leading workshops is a good way to show people what you’re doing and why.
 It also gives you a chance to clarify what you’re asking people to do.
 Use your stakeholder map to help you get the right people in the room.

-Helpful resources:
+## Helpful resources:

 * [GOV.UK - Planning Content](https://www.gov.uk/guidance/content-design/planning-content)